rajvipulraj401/React/React_notes/REACT Full Course/README.txt

 (write from that )

-Features-
+## Features-

+1) It makes our website do very very fewer page reloads.

+2) Extreme use of reusable components so making a dynamic website is easy.

+3) Very efficient for the browser as the browser pe load nahi padega.

-3) used to create single Page Appliction.
+4) used to create single Page Appliction.

-Dom
+## Dom

 Browser  when tries to load webpage and it takes all the files HTML,CSS , js AND through HTML it creates a DOM  a tree like structure . so the tree of this element is called DOM .